 5. Take initiative

 You always have a choice to take action.
 I might have avoided this whole scenario by asking to be included or expressing interest.
 You can usually speak to the person you are questioning or making assumptions about.
 Talk to others clearly and directly and ask your questions.
-Make your choices about how to respond and therefore feel in control of the situation, rather than feeling stuck or helpless.
-Examine where you have power or choice in a situation and then step into it – try to leave your negative beliefs at home.
+Make your choices about how to respond and therefore feel in control of the situation.
+This feels much better than feeling stuck or helpless.
+Examine where you have power or choice in a situation and then step into it.

 6. Use the free-time toward yourself

-One of the main ingredients in assumption is impatience.
+One of the main ingredients in negative assumption is impatience.
 Often our minds supply an answer simply because we are just too impatient to wait for the truth.
 Texting is my best example of this.
-There have been plenty of articles written about how automatic most things have become and how we expect responses very quickly.
+There have been plenty of articles written about how automatic most things have become.
+And how we expect responses very quickly.
 Has anyone ever felt anxious when they saw this on their phone?

 7. Nourish your creativity